-This generates a vector of probabilities, corresponding to the movement probability from the current state to each of the connecting states.
+This generates a vector of probabilities, corresponding to the perceived movement probability from the current state to each of the connecting states.
 At this point, the detection efficiency correction is implemented for all transitions for which we can calculate a detection efficiency, to estimate the observed movement probabilities from the true vector of movement probabilities.
 Given that for almost every tributary, detection efficiency could not be calculated for every year, the first step was to identify which connecting states had the ability to estimate detection efficiency in the year in which the transition occurred.
-For each of the transitions for which a detection efficiency could then be calculated, the following correction was made:
+For each of the transitions for which a detection efficiency could then be estimated, the following correction was made:

-First, the detection efficiency of that tributary in that year, with that year’s mean discharge, was estimated:
+First, the detection efficiency of that tributary in that year (t), with that year’s mean discharge, was estimated: